-Our office is located in the basement of Renner Hall (soon to be relocated to the new Convergent Media Center).
+Our office is located in the new Convergent Media Center on the first floor.

 General questions, tips, and any concerns should be directed to email@example.com.

-If you are looking to join our staff, please contact our Editor-in-Chief, Luke Anderson, at firstname.lastname@example.org.
+If you are looking to join our staff, please contact our Editor-in-Chief, Valerie Szabo, at firstname.lastname@example.org.